Project Harimau

 I will not exaggerate when I write that I have been waiting for this chance for not long weeks, not months, but years.

 Practically from the beginning of my efforts with this somewhat alternative photography technique, I have been in contact with the Czech-Indonesian non-profit Justice For Nature, which buys land originally covered with rubber plantations in Sumatra and gradually restores the face of a real and irreplaceable rainforest on the edge of Gunung Leuser National Park.
-Their other activities include relatively extensive monitoring of animals, which are slowly but surely returning to these areas, and the tiger is one of them, and in May 2021 I finally installed my four special photo traps, to which I will personally (I hope) return in a few months and see if they were successful or not.
+Their other activities include relatively extensive monitoring of animals, which are slowly but surely returning to these areas, and the tiger is one of them, and in May 2021 I finally installed my four special camera traps, to which I will return in a few months and see if they were successful or not.

 I returned in March of the following year and collected the remains of no longer functioning traps - mostly fortunately only because of the discharged batteries.
 I decided to leave two sets in the border zone of NP G.Leuser and take the remaining two to the area of Hadabuan Hill, where a real expert of the Sumatran tigers and the rainforest itself - Haray Sam Munthe - will help me with the setup.